Applications are still open for Arts Camp and Arts Academy. Programs fill quickly—submit your app today!

 Our on-campus shop sells most required uniform items, class supplies, and personal care items, along with gifts, snacks, and apparel.
 Questions?
 Please contact us at 231.276.7384.

-Interlochen Arts Camp has boxes, packing, and shipping materials that can be purchased from the Scholarshop.
-Scholarshop can ship packages home at the end of each session via United Parcel Service (UPS) within the continental US.
-The required peel and stick Shipping Address labels are available at the Scholarshop.
+Boxes and packing/shipping materials can be purchased from the Scholarshop, Interlochen’s on-campus store.
+Scholarshop staff will also arrange for shipping packages home at the end of each session via United States Postal Service (USPS) or United Parcel Service (UPS) depending on the size and/or destination of the shipment.
+The required peel-and-stick Shipping Address labels are available at the Scholarshop and division headquarters.
 Students may use their own boxes but must still have the required Shipping Address label.
-Please use boxes 16 x 16 x16 or smaller.
-All homeward bound shipping will be charged to the student account.
+All homeward bound shipping will be charged to the student account unless another payment type has been arranged with the Scholarshop.
+All international shipping must be arranged through The Packaging Store in Traverse City, Michigan.
+Families are requested to initiate the service, and camp life staff will assist.

 The fees for shipping are: